 Pie is one of the great comfort foods of the world.
 For this reason, we’ve pulled together some of our favourite pie recipes for you to try and enjoy…

 - Chicken and mushroom pie

 5 Sweet Pie Recipes

-National Pie Day is a great day to bring your love for pie back into your life – even if it is for just one day.
-We hope you enjoy!
+So, bring your love for pie back into your life – even if it is for just one day.
+Finally, we hope you enjoy!

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.